GET A CASH OFFER NOW

 What is a lady bird deed?

 A lady bird deed is commonly used by the elderly who are seeking Medicaid eligibility to cover long-term medical care expenses.
-Lady bird deeds can allow one to remain in their home for their lifetime and transfer ownership to their heirs after their death, while still maintaining their Medicaid eligibility while living.
+Lady bird deeds can allow one to remain in their home for their lifetime and transfer ownership to their heirs after their death (providing the mortgage is properly dealt with if it was the mortgage holder who died), while still maintaining their Medicaid eligibility while living.

 What is deed in lieu?